-After your officiant explains the meaning and significance of the ceremony, you can play soft and touching music.
+After your officiant explains the meaning and significance of the feet washing ceremony at a wedding, you can play soft and touching music.
 If you have live musicians, ask them to prepare a song for this part of the wedding.

 You can also ask your officiant if someone could give a short reading while the ceremony takes place.
 Parts of the aforementioned verse — John 13: 1-17 — will be a unique but fitting reading for this moment.
 You can even ask a niece, nephew, or another relative to perform this duty.

 Sample Scripts for Foot Washing Ceremony